joeky888/dotfile/Misc/gre.md

    While [view A] excels in [aspect], it falls short in addressing [issue].
    Similarly, [view B] provides valuable insights but overlooks [critical point].
    Therefore, [your view] strikes an ideal balance by combining the strengths of both approaches.
+   For one thing ... .
+   For another thing .... .
+   For the last thing ... .

-5. In conclusion, although both [view A] and [view B] present valid arguments in the debate over [topic], [your view] ultimately offers the most balanced and effective approach.
+5. To sum up, although both [view A] and [view B] present valid arguments in the debate over [topic], [your view] ultimately offers the most balanced and effective approach.
    By addressing [key issue] and incorporating elements of both perspectives, this stance provides a sustainable and pragmatic solution to the challenge at hand.